 Choosing your overall flavor profile isn’t an issue when following a recipe, but if you’re in the mood to free-style, you’ll have to follow your fancy and what you have available in your pantry.

-For example, you may decide to base your flavor profile on fermented black beans, with their salty umami bite, like in our Tofu with Black Bean Sauce or Beef with Bitter Melon, where the intense umami of the fermented black beans balances the bitterness of the melon.
+For example, you may decide to base your flavor profile on fermented black beans, with their salty umami bite, like in our Tofu with Black Bean Sauce or Beef with Bitter Melon.
+In these dishes, the intense umami of the fermented black beans balances the bitterness of the melon.

 You may decide you want your dish to have both umami and sweetness from bean sauce, like in our Pork Stir-fry with Sweet Bean Sauce.